jwilliamsresearch/blog/_posts/2024-10-12-First-Post.md

 ---
 layout: post
 title: Test First Post!
+subtitle: This is the subtitle of the page.
+A one-sentence text description.
+lead: This is the leading text.
+A key finding, etc.
+brief: A couple of sentences at the top of the document.
+author: J. Williams
+keywords: Walking, Systems, Technology
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).